miguelgondu/blog_hugo/content/posts/2024-03-16/when-does-vanilla-gpr-fail.md

 ## Why?!

 Why are GPs failing to fit even a simple function like a high-dimensional paraboloid?
-As I said in the introduction,the community argues that this is a failure of stationary kernels' use of distance for correlation.
+As I said in the introduction, the community argues that this is a failure of stationary kernels' use of distance for correlation.
 In the next section I talk a little bit about kernels and about the curse of dimensionality.

 # The curse of dimensionality and kernel methods